 And can it really be 4 years since we reviewed the topic of gene name corruption in Gene name errors and Excel: lessons not learned?

 Well, here we are again in 2016 with Gene name errors are widespread in the scientific literature.
 This study examined 35 175 supplementary Excel data files from 3 597 published articles.
 Simple yet clever, isn’t it.
 I bet you wish you’d thought of doing that.
 I do.
-The conclusion: about 20% of articles have associated data files in which gene names have been corrupted by Excel.
+The conclusion: about 20% of the articles have associated data files in which gene names have been corrupted by Excel.

 What if there is no tomorrow?
 There wasn’t one today.